epoberezkin/json-source-map/README.md

 #### Editing forms/JSON

-When a form also allows to edit JSON representation of data on the same screen, this module can be used to sinchronise navigation in JSON and in the form.
+When a form also allows to edit JSON representation of data on the same screen, this module can be used to synchronise navigation in JSON and in the form.

 ## Usage